PeteHaughie/Space-Invaders-Slots/README.md

 # Space Invaders Slots

-This is a coding competency test for MrQ.
+This was a coding competency test for an online gambling company.

 The underlying tech is based on Vite, TypeScript, PixiJS, Anime.js, and Howler.js